 Is a vaginal birth or C-section better?

-Preferred birth method is highly up to the pregnant woman, and of course her health condition.
+The preferred birth method is highly up to the pregnant woman, and of course her health condition.
 For instance, a C-section may be recommended if the mother has diabetes or high blood pressure or if the baby is not in a head-down position during delivery.
 There is no one ‘preferred’ or ‘better’ method.
 What matters most is having a safe pregnancy and delivery.

-Of course, a natural delivery and C-section each has their own advantages.
+Of course, a natural delivery and C-section each has its own advantages.
 A vaginal birth has a shorter recovery time and skin to skin contact with the baby can start sooner.
 A C-section is a lot faster and the surgery won’t hurt due to the painkillers.

 Do you have a question for me?